MicrosoftDocs/windows-dev-docs/windows-apps-src/porting/desktop-to-uwp-distribute.md

 Certutil -addStore TrustedPeople <testcert.cer>
 ```

-To import the cert from the appx like a customer would:
+To import the cert from the Windows app package like a customer would:

-1. In File Explorer, right click an appx that you've signed with a test cert and choose **Properties** from the context menu.
+1. In File Explorer, right click an Windows app package that you've signed with a test cert and choose **Properties** from the context menu.
 2. Click or tap the **Digital Signatures** tab.
 3. Click or tap on the certificate and choose **Details**.
 4. Click or tap **View Certificate**.